pas-audio-server/pas-core/README.md

 Because.
 'Murica.

+pas is not <a href="https://www.hackerposse.com/~rozzin/journal/whole-home-pulseaudio.html">this</a> which sends audio as digital data via RTP connections.

+pas is not <a href="https://www.hackerposse.com/~rozzin/journal/whole-home-pulseaudio.html">this</a> which, well, I have no idea what this does.

+These and others send digital data to remote digital devices. pas sits next to a rack of amplifiers.

 ## Is pas MPD-client compatible?

 I hope this is added someday.
 The pas API is likely a superset of what MPD is capable of, so it seems reasonable this may come to pass in pas.